the uk's largest exhibition of trans artifacts and portraiture opens in london

 And what steps can be taken to make collections more inclusive?

-Tell us about an artefact that moved you?
+Tell us about an artifact that moved you?

 What do you hope visitors will take from the exhibition?

-Museum of Transology is open to the public 20 January -- 22 April 2017 at the Fashion Space Gallery, housed at London College of Fashion, 20 John Prince's St, W1G 0BJ.
+Museum of Transology is open to the public through April 22, 2017 at the Fashion Space Gallery, housed at London College of Fashion.

 Text Charlotte Gush